lamyaeelmesaidy-gif/Paydota22-2/replit.md

 - **Mobile Stores**: Google Play Store and Apple App Store distribution

 ## Changelog
+- June 25, 2025: Updated brand styling - "PAY" appears in purple and "dota" in black across all pages (about page, account menu, copyright)
 - June 25, 2025: Fixed missing arrow icon next to "About PAYdota LLC" menu item to match other menu items
 - June 25, 2025: Changed "About PayouCard" to "About PAYdota LLC" in the about page header and copyright text
 - June 25, 2025: Fixed duplicate Back button issue in choose-card page and improved navigation logic